tillbiskup/evedata/docs/architecture.rst

     The mapping of the information contained in both, the HDF5 and SCML layers of an eveH5 file, to the measurement is far from being properly modelled or understood.
 This is partly due to the step-wise progress in understanding.
 On a rather fundamental level, it remains to be decided whether a ``Measurement`` should allow for reconstructing how a measurement has actually been carried out (*i.e.*, provide access to the SCML and hence the anatomy of the scan).

-What is the main difference between the ``evefile`` and the ``measurement`` subpackages?
+What is the main difference between the :mod:`evefile <evedata.evefile>` and the :mod:`measurement <evedata.measurement>` subpackages?
 Basically, the information contained in an eveH5 file needs to be "interpreted" to be able to process, analyse, and plot the data.
-While the ``evefile`` subpackage provides the necessary data structures to faithfully represent all information contained in an eveH5 file, the ``measurement`` subpackage provides the result of an "interpretation" of this information in a way that facilitates data processing, analysis and plotting.
+While the :mod:`evefile <evedata.evefile>` subpackage provides the necessary data structures to faithfully represent all information contained in an eveH5 file, the :mod:`measurement <evedata.measurement>` subpackage provides the result of an "interpretation" of this information in a way that facilitates data processing, analysis and plotting.

-However, the ``measurement`` subpackage is still general enough to cope with all the different kinds of measurements the eve measurement program can deal with.
+However, the :mod:`measurement <evedata.measurement>` subpackage is still general enough to cope with all the different kinds of measurements the eve measurement program can deal with.
 Hence, it may be a wise idea to create dedicated dataset classes in the ``radiometry`` package for different types of experiments.
 The NeXus file format may be a good source of inspiration here, particularly their `application definitions <https://manual.nexusformat.org/classes/applications/index.html>`_.
 The ``evedataviewer`` package in contrast aims at displaying whatever kind of measurement has been performed using the eve measurement program.
-Hence it will deal directly with ``Measurement`` objects of the ``measurement`` subpackage.
+Hence it will deal directly with ``Measurement`` objects of the :mod:`measurement <evedata.measurement>` subpackage.